buchunju/iniparser/README.md

 ```

-Set the section name of stored values.
+Set the section key of stored values.

 ```c++